GeoSensorWebLab/kura-sensorthings-tutorial/README.markdown

 ## Set up Kura Development Environment

 Next we will import some base projects into our workspace that will allow us to work with Kura.
-Go to the [Kura Downloads](https://www.eclipse.org/kura/downloads.php) page and select "Developer's Workspace (with Web UI)".
+Go to the [Kura Downloads](https://www.eclipse.org/kura/downloads.php) page and select "Developer's Workspace (with Web UI)" for version 1.4.0.
 There are two workspaces to download, be sure to select the one with the Web UI.

 In Eclipse, select **File | Import…**.
 Select **General > Existing Projects into Workspace**, then select **Next**.
 Select an archive, and browse to the ZIP file we just downloaded.
 Four projects should appear, go ahead and import all of them.